 One of Costa Rica’s top destinations, Tamarindo chalks up major points for its great beaches, cool surf scene, fun nightlife, and never-ending list of fun activities.
-Riding ATVs, white water rafting, surfing, waterfall chasing, or ziplining – you name it, they’ve got it.
+Riding ATVs, white water rafting, waterfall chasing, or ziplining tours – you name it, they’ve got it.

 We traveled all over Costa Rica, but Tamarindo has some of the most diverse travel crowds – from the all-inclusive hotel stayers and backpackers to seasoned solo travelers and first-timers.
 This Pacific Coast town has so many tours and activities that you’re bound to find something awesome – no matter what kind of traveler you are.

 Sure, we’ll admit that good old “Tamagringo” has earned its nickname, but don’t strike it off the list just yet!
 We’ve rounded up all the details on Tamarindo’s top tours to give you an idea of just how adventurous, awesome, and diverse even Costa Rica’s busiest spots can be!

 What is the best time of year to do tours in Tamarindo?